-The Geological Museum is situated on the top floor of the Museum Building.
-The Museum collections date from 1777, and comprise about 80,000 specimens.
+The Geology Department houses teaching and research collections the first of which were acquired by Trinity in 1777.
+Currently the collections comprise over 100,000 specimens.
 The main palaeontological holdings include Irish Silurian and Carboniferous invertebrates, Mesozoic ostracods, and Upper Palaeozoic miospores.
 The rock and mineral collections largely date from the 1820s and contains both Irish and foreign specimens.

 The Curator is Dr Patrick Wyse Jackson with whom bookings should be made (Tel: 353-1-8961477; Fax: 353-1-6711199; email: wysjcknp)

 Material for academic research and for exhibition purposes is available on a short-term loan basis at the discretion of the Curator.

 Recent Type Catalogues